Melody Patterson

-Melody Patricia Patterson (April 16, 1949 – August 20, 2015) was an American actress known for her role as Wrangler Jane in the 1960s television series F Troop and for her role as Ellie in the horror film Blood and Lace (1971).
+Melody Patricia Patterson (April 16, 1949, – August 20, 2015) was an American actress known for her role as Wrangler Jane in the 1960s television series F Troop and for her role as Ellie in the horror film Blood and Lace (1971).

 Early life

 Melody Patterson was born on April 16, 1949, in Inglewood, California.
 She was the daughter of machinist Pat Patterson and the former Rosemary Wilson, an official in the Miss Universe contest.
 Her mother had been a dancer with Warner Bros., who "doubled for Joan Crawford in several films."

 She started performing at the age of four, appearing in Mrs. McThing at the Downey Community Theatre in Downey, California.
 Patterson wrote and directed a play at the age of five.
 Before turning 10, she had also been a photographer's model, an actress, and an ice skater.
 In the ninth grade, she enrolled in the Hollywood Professional School.
 She continued her education in the Warner Bros. school while she acted on F Troop.
-She attended the Hollywood Professional School and later studied at the American Academy of Dramatic Arts in New York City.
+She later studied at the American Academy of Dramatic Arts in New York City.